Our Mission: Equip Young Students to Become Skilled Writers

 Hi, I’m Nicole Bianchi, an award-winning writer and writing teacher.

-From this experience, I learned strategies and techniques for how to best teach writing to young students, how to adapt teaching methods to different personalities and skill sets, and how to turn writing instruction into a school subject that children will love.
+From this experience, I learned strategies and techniques for how to teach writing to young students, how to adapt teaching methods to different personalities and skill sets, and how to turn writing instruction into a school subject that children will love.
 Inkwell Scholars is now online and provides these writing resources to young writers and their teachers all around the globe.

 “Thanks to Nicole’s instruction, two of my reluctant writers have come to enjoy writing,

 feeling more confident and eager to work on their assignments.” — Silveria Shultz

 Nicole Bianchi’s Story

 Ever since I was little, I wanted to be a writer.
 As a kid, I either had my nose in a book or was filling notebooks with my own stories.

 At 17, I entered an essay in the VFW Voice of Democracy competition.
 The essay won first place in New York state and placed 7th nationally.
 I also competed in a high school speech and debate league and was the Original Oratory champion two years in a row, the Persuasive Speech champion, and the Lincoln Douglas Debate & Speaker champion at the regional championship.

 Learning to write well in middle school and high school equipped me for academic success in college and in my professional career.

 In college, I studied Politics, Philosophy, and Economics (PP&E) and graduated Magna Cum Laude.
 I now work with clients at a digital marketing agency; blog at nicolebianchi.com to an audience of over 6,500 email subscribers; and will soon be publishing my debut novel.
 You can read some of my short stories and essays here.
 As a Christian, I seek to follow in the tradition of artists like Johann Sebastian Bach, dedicating all my work Soli Deo gloria.